PHI-Toolkit/jupyterhub-deploy-docker-localhost/README.md

 > `$ ./create-certs.sh`

 ### Using a Domain Name
 If you want to use your own domain name, obtain one from a domain name registrar.
-You will use this domain name to replace instances of "mydomain.com" in configuration files below.
+You will use this domain name to replace instances of "mydomain.com" in configuration files and letsencrypt bash script below.

 ### Obtain "Lets Encrypt" SSL Certificate
 If using JupyterHub with a domain name, open the `letsencrypt-certs.sh` bash script with a text editor (e.g., nano) and edit the first few lines (lines 3, 4 and 5):